-The ACMS aims to identify, for the first time, how many Australians in the general population have been exposed to the each of the five types of child abuse and neglect (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence).
+The ACMS identified, for the first time, how many Australians in the general population have been exposed to each of the five types of child abuse and neglect (physical abuse, sexual abuse, emotional abuse, neglect, and exposure to domestic violence).

 This is first study in Australia to collect this important information.

-The ACMS will use computer assisted telephone interview surveys to interview 10 000 every day Australians (including 5000 young people aged 16-24) about their historical childhood exposure to five types of maltreatment.
+The ACMS used computer-assisted telephone interview surveys to interview just over 8500 every day Australians (including 3500 young people aged 16-24) about their historical childhood exposure to five types of maltreatment.

-In addition to capturing prevalence data the ACMS will identify long term mental and physical health outcomes associated with exposure to child abuse and neglect, and calculate the burden of disease, or real costs, of maltreatment over the course of the lifespan. as well as their current mental and physical health.
+In addition to capturing prevalence data the ACMS identified long term mental and physical health outcomes associated with exposure to child abuse and neglect, and calculated the burden of disease, or real costs, of maltreatment over the course of the lifespan. as well as their current mental and physical health.

 three broad aims: